-Spring clubs will start on Monday 9th January 2023.
-Please sign up by midday Thursday 5th January.
-If a club is oversubscribed by this date, then names will be drawn from a hat; please assume that your child has a place, we will only contact you if not.
-Priority will be given to those who were turned down for a place in the club last term.
+Autumn clubs will start on Thursday 14th September 2023.
+Please sign up by 8am Monday 11th September.
+If a club is oversubscribed by this date, then names will be drawn from a hat.
+Please assume that your child has a place, we will only contact you if not.

 See our FAQs at the bottom of the page and, if you have any further questions, please contact Mrs Bissett at [email protected].